charlesrocabert/puutools/README.md

 ## What is puuTools <a name="puutools"></a>

 <p align="justify">
-<strong>puuTools</strong> allows to dynamically create, track and manage lineage and/or phylogenic trees during individual-based forward-in-time simulations of evolution.
+<strong>puutools</strong> allows to dynamically create, track and manage lineage and/or phylogenic trees during individual-based forward-in-time simulations of evolution.

-With <strong>puuTools</strong>, it is possible to update the lineage and/or the phylogenic tree of a population at each generation during a simulation, and to track and recover any evolutionary events. <strong>puuTools</strong> is easy to deploy and versatile.
+With <strong>puutools</strong>, it is possible to update the lineage and/or the phylogenic tree of a population at each generation during a simulation, and to track and recover any evolutionary events. <strong>puutools</strong> is easy to deploy and versatile.

-<strong>puuTools</strong> is an all-in-one library.
+<strong>puutools</strong> is an all-in-one library.
 It does not depend on third-party packages, and its code is kept simple and light. <!--Learn more about what is under the hood [here](#behind_the_scene).-->

-The code of <strong>puuTools</strong> has primarily been implemented and optimized during the European project <a href="http://www.evoevo.eu/">EvoEvo</a> (FP7-ICT-610427), as part of the <a href="https://github.com/charlesrocabert/Evo2Sim">Evo<sup>2</sup>Sim</a> software (see https://doi.org/10.1371/journal.pcbi.1005459).
+The code of <strong>puutools</strong> has primarily been implemented and optimized during the European project <a href="http://www.evoevo.eu/">EvoEvo</a> (FP7-ICT-610427), as patt of the <a href="https://github.com/charlesrocabert/Evo2Sim">Evo<sup>2</sup>Sim</a> software (see https://doi.org/10.1371/journal.pcbi.1005459).
 The code has also been used in <a href="https://github.com/charlesrocabert/SigmaFGM">&sigma;FGM</a> framework (see https://doi.org/10.1111/evo.14083).
-To date, <strong>puuTools</strong> is distributed as a static library for C++ developers.
+To date, <strong>puutools</strong> is distributed as a static library for C++ developers.
 We plan to provide a Python-binding in a future version.
 </p>

 ## Installation instructions <a name="installation"></a>

 ### Supported platforms

-<strong>puuTools</strong> library has been successfully tested on Ubuntu and MacOS.
+<strong>puutools</strong> library has been successfully tested on Ubuntu and MacOS.

 ### Required dependencies